Timeline of Early Christian Events

 348: (Approximate date) Athanasius calls a council in Jerusalem, and two leading Arian bishops--Ursacius and Valens--temporarily embrace the Nicene Creed.
 Athanasius then alienates most eastern bishops and Constantius by appointing elders in other jurisdictions.

 350-361: Constantius overthrows Magnentius, then tries to spread Arianism in the west.
-He removes bishops in the west and the east, replaceing them with bishops espousing Arian opinions.
+He removes bishops in the west and the east, replacing them with bishops espousing Arian opinions.

 356: Liberius, bishop of Rome, is banished, and Athanasius is forced to flee Alexandria for his life.